jesseborden/C-Model-Example/README.md

-Creates a UWP application and shows a random marvel character on the background every 20 seconds using the Marvel API.
+A UWP application and shows a random marvel character on the background every 20 seconds using the Marvel API.

+Insert your own API keys into the code.